siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

 Design and Compilation Data
 ######################################

-SiliconCompiler uses a data structure object, called :class:`~siliconcompiler.Schema`, also referred to as "the schema" in subsequent docs, to store all information associated with the compilation process and the design that's being compiled.
+SiliconCompiler uses a data structure object, called :class:`.Schema`, also referred to as "the schema" in subsequent docs, to store all information associated with the compilation process and the design that's being compiled.

 The types of information stored by the schema include, but is not limited to: